 Read up on chicken terminology and common illnesses.

 If one of your chickens gets ill or injured it’s important to be able to accurately describe the issue so that you can get help.
-You can learn chicken lingo here and my guide to common health problems here.
+You can learn chicken lingo here.

 Order your chicks.